Bert Bolin: Career and awards

-Bolin was Professor of Meteorology at Stockholm University 1961–1990, and involved in international climate research cooperation from the 1960s.
-Bolin was involved in organising use of the new satellite tools for climate research, which led to the formation of the ICSU Committee on Atmospheric Sciences (CAS) in 1964, with Bolin becoming its first Chairman.
+Bolin was professor of meteorology at Stockholm University 1961–1990, and involved in international climate research cooperation from the 1960s.
+Bolin was involved in organising use of the new satellite tools for climate research, which led to the formation of the ICSU Committee on Atmospheric Sciences (CAS) in 1964, with Bolin becoming its first chairman.
 CAS started the Global Atmospheric Research Programme (GARP) in 1967, which Bolin also chaired; GARP became the World Climate Research Programme in 1980.

 Bolin served on the Advisory Group on Greenhouse Gases from 1985.
 In 1987, the 500-page Brundtland Report which Bolin was involved with contributed to the setting up of the Intergovernmental Panel on Climate Change (IPCC).
-Under his chairmanship (from 1988 to 1997), the IPCC produced its First Assessment Report (1990) and Second Assessment Report (1995), contributing to the IPCC sharing the 2007 Nobel Peace Prize with former US Vice President Al Gore.
+Under his chairmanship (from 1988 to 1997), the IPCC produced its First Assessment Report (1990) and Second Assessment Report (1995), contributing to the IPCC sharing the 2007 Nobel Peace Prize with former US vice president Al Gore.
 Bolin was asked to accept the Prize on behalf of the IPCC, but was too ill to attend.
 Bolin is credited with bringing together a diverse range of views among the panel's 3,500 scientists into something resembling a consensus.
 The first report led to the United Nations Framework Convention on Climate Change, and the second to the Kyoto Protocol.

 He has been scientific director of the European Space Research Organisation (now known as European Space Agency).
+He was co-founder of Stockholm Environment Institute in 1988 and chairman of its board in the 1990s as well as special advisor on climate and energy.